 This plan, implemented in 1979, established Hayes Lakes State Park as a "recreational" state park with the goal "to provide water and forest oriented recreation for large numbers of people and to provide a recreational gateway to Beltrami Island State Forest."
-The main focus of the park is Hayes Lake, which was created by damming the Roseau River and establishing an impoundment on LUP land.
+The main focus of the park is Hayes Lake, which was created by damming the Roseau River and establishing an impoundment partially on LUP land.
 The project was conceived of and approved at the state level immediately prior to the passage of the federal National Environmental Policy Act.
 The park plan established zones within the park that guided subsequent development of the park.
 Among key provisions of the plan, it restricted motorized boats from the Hayes Lake impoundment, guided the development of snowmobile and other skiing and hiking trails on LUP lands in the park, and set a vision for vegetation management of LUP land in the park.

-Overall, park management will be directed towards maintaining the ecological community and wildlife diversity consistent with existing habitats.
+Overall, park management will be directed towards maintaining the ecological community and wildlife diversity consistent with existing habitats, and openings will be created and maintained to increase the visibility of wildlife for park visitors.
 Timber removal will be used to promote wildlife diversity, controlled burns will be used in cut-over areas to encourage jack pine regeneration, and pine plantations will be thinned to improve growth.

-The LUP parcel lying under and south of Hayes Lake impoundment was identified as pioneering hardwoods that became established following a severe fire in 1910, with an expected longevity of about 100 years before succeeding to alder and willow if no management occurred.8 A deer wintering area was identified in this parcel.
-No Indian burial mounds were known prior to the construction of the snowmobile and walking trail, but one was discovered as it was being destroyed during trail construction in the 1970's.
-LUP lands along the River Forest Road and west of the park entrance road were identified as containing a mix of pioneering hardwood, sensitive marshes, jack pine, and alder-willow habitats.
+The LUP parcel lying under and south of Hayes Lake impoundment was identified as pioneering hardwoods that became established following a severe fire in 1910, with an expected longevity of about 100 years before succeeding to alder and willow if no management occurred.7 A deer wintering area was identified in this parcel.
+No Indian burial mounds were known prior to the construction of the snowmobile and walking trail, but a potential one was discovered as it was being destroyed during trail construction in the 1970s.
+LUP lands along the River Forest Road and west of the park entrance road were identified as containing a mix of pioneering hardwood, sensitive marshes, jack pine, and alderwillow habitats.